BrandonCorey/helpful_docs/eslint.md

-$ npm install eslint@7.12.1 eslint-cli babel-eslint --save-dev
+`npm install eslint@7.12.1 eslint-cli babel-eslint --save-dev`

 The eslint command takes a JavaScript file as an argument.
 For example, if you have a JavaScript file called test.js, you can run ESLint against the file like this:
 - $ npx eslint test.js